lajosbencz/otp-simple-lib/README.md

 # OTP Simple library

-PHP library for OTP Simple API
+Library for OTP Simple with PHP7 support